 Mr. Walter Segsworth is currently the chair of the HRCC and has served in this capacity since May 2010.
 Mr. Segsworth holds a Bachelor of Science in Mining Engineering from Michigan Tech and has over 43 years of experience in mining in Canada and overseas.
 Mr. Segsworth has served as an executive of several mining companies including Westmin Resources, where he was President and CEO, and Homestake Mining Company, where he was President and COO.
-He currently serves as a director for Alterra Power Corp., Gabriel Resources Ltd. and Roxgold Inc. Mr. Segsworth is past chairman of both the Mining Associations of British Columbia and Canada and was named British Columbia's Mining Person of the year in 1996.
+He currently serves as a director and is a member of the compensation committees for Gabriel Resources Ltd., Roxgold Inc. and Taung Gold International Inc. Mr. Segsworth is past chairman of both the Mining Associations of British Columbia and Canada and was named British Columbia's Mining Person of the year in 1996.
 His ongoing leadership and executive experience complement his understanding of compensation matters, performance management, and the human resources challenges in the mining industry.